 In January 2021, diplomatic relations were restored with Qatar through the signing of the Al Ula Declaration during the 41st Gulf Cooperation Council Summit.
 Although the Al Ula Declaration is not public, the general understanding is that the participating states will not "infringe on the sovereignty, threaten the security or target the social fabric" of the other participating states.
 It remains unclear how the Al Ula Declaration will be implemented and although the UAE has announced the re-opening of its land, air and sea borders to Qatar it is still unclear if and when border controls will reach pre-June 2017 levels.
+In addition, in March 2023, the UAE unblocked several Qatari-owned news sites.

-In addition, Qatar has issued a number of claims against the UAE, Saudi Arabia, Egypt and Bahrain since the blockade.
+Qatar has issued a number of claims against the UAE, Saudi Arabia, Egypt and Bahrain since the blockade.
 For example, in July 2020, Qatar Airways commenced proceedings against this bloc of countries, seeking damages of at least U.S.\$5.0 billion.
 Other claims have been in relation to, amongst others, suspension of postal services and pharmaceutical investments as a result of the blockade against Qatar.
-It is not yet known whether Qatar will withdraw these claims against the UAE.